ytmo/LeapYearCheak/README.md

 ## Swift Version
 this version used Swift to achieve Leap Year Cheak, for more info, goto [Swift Version of Leap Year Cheak](./Swift/)

+## Objective-C Version
+this version used Objective-C to achieve Leap Year Cheak, for more info, goto [Objective-C Version of Leap Year Cheak](./Objective-C/)

+## Node.js Version
+this version used Node.js to achieve Leap Year Cheak, for more info, goto [Node.js Version of Leap Year Cheak](./Node/)

+## C# Version
+this version used C# to achieve Leap Year Cheak, for more info, goto [C# Version of Leap Year Cheak](./CHash/)

+## Pascal Version
+this version used Pascal to achieve Leap Year Cheak, for more info, goto [Pascal Version of Leap Year Cheak](./Pascal/)

+## Java Version
+this version used Java to achieve Leap Year Cheak, for more info, goto [Java Version of Leap Year Cheak](./Java/)

+## PHP Version
+this version used PHP to achieve Leap Year Cheak, and you can run it by GET, for more info, goto [PHP Version of Leap Year Cheak](./PHP/)

+## Go Version
+this version used Go to achieve Leap Year Cheak, for more info, goto [Go Version of Leap Year Cheak](./Go/)

+## Ruby Version
+this version used Ruby to achieve Leap Year Cheak, for more info, goto [Ruby Version of Leap Year Cheak](./Ruby/)

+## [HTML5+CSS3+JavaScript] Version
+this version used [HTML5+CSS3+JavaScript] to achieve Leap Year Cheak, and you can run it in your chrome, edge, ie, firefox, etc. for more info, goto [[HTML5+CSS3+JavaScript] Version of Leap Year Cheak](./HTML5/)

+## Lua Version
+this version used Ruby to achieve Leap Year Cheak, for more info, goto [Lua Version of Leap Year Cheak](./Lua/)

+## Perl Version
+this version used Ruby to achieve Leap Year Cheak, for more info, goto [Perl Version of Leap Year Cheak](./Perl/)

 For more useful code, please visit:[Toms Project Official website](http://www.projectoms.com) If you found bugs or you have something to say, PLEASE send us a issues